-We combine modern experimental and computational technologies to understand cancer progression at a molecular level.
+We combine modern experimental and computational technologies to understand complex human diseases at a molecular level.

-Complex human pathologies, such as cancer and neurodegenrative diseases, accompany widespread dysregulations in the regulatory programs that govern gene expression dynamics.
+Complex human pathologies, such as cancer and neurodegenerative diseases, accompany widespread dysregulations in the regulatory programs that govern gene expression dynamics.
 A major component of my research is focused on unbiased and systematic platforms that enable the discovery of mechanistically novel post-transcriptional regulatory pathways that contribute to disease progression.
 For example, by focusing on small non-coding RNAs that are induced under stress, we identified a novel of class of tRNA-derived tRNA fragments (tiRNAs) that act as suppressors of breast cancer metastasis (Goodarzi et al, 2015, Cell).
 Recently, we also reported the discovery a post-transcriptional regulatory pathway that was not only mechanistically novel, but also directly promotes breast cancer metastasis (Goodarzi et al, 2014, Nature).
 These discoveries were made possible with development of integrated strategies, which combine modern experimental and computational technologies.
 This interdisciplinary approach, which taps into my background as a computational and experimental biologist, is crucial for tackling complex phenotypes in human disease.